-Table 3 shows the sub-tasks assessed for each Grade.
+The table below shows the sub-tasks assessed for each Grade.
 It also shows which subtests were included in the principal component analysis (PCA) generated to represent the aggregate learner achievement score used to compare outcomes across intervention streams.
+Subtests excluded were removed due to their independence from the intervention, as observed by the differences in their distributions.